allister-grange/unified-devops/README.md

 export AWARDIT_DB_HOST=''
 export AWARDIT_DB_USER=''

-packer init ./main.pkr.hcl

-# build the packer file, pull out the packer image ID from the CLI
+# init the project, build the packer file, pull out the packer image ID from the CLI
+cd packer &&
+packer init . &&
+packer validate . &&
+packer build .

-# deploy the packer file with terraform
+# deploy the packer file with terraform (requires you to be logged into aws on the cli)
+terraform plan -var "digital_ocean_api_token=<TOKEN>" -var "packer_image_id=<PACKER-IMAGE-ID>"

 ```